UT-ECE-Wearable-HAR/uthar-firmware/README.md

 ![CI](https://github.com/UT-ECE-Wearable-HAR/uthar-firmware/workflows/CI/badge.svg)

+## Introduction

+This firmware is meant to be used with the M5-Camera B board or equivalent.
+The starter code and documentation for the M5-Camera can be found [here](https://github.com/m5stack/M5Stack-Camera)

 ## Builds

+To build from source install [ESP-IDF](https://github.com/espressif/esp-idf) 3.3, and follow the relevant instructions to build this firmware.
+This firmware does not support ESP-IDF versions after 3.3.

-You can find the latest builds on the releases tab, download and unzip uthar.zip then proceed to the flash instructions
+You can find the latest CI builds on the releases tab, download and unzip uthar.zip then proceed to the flash instructions

 ## Flash Instructions